Hawkbat/ow-wrong-warp-nh-jam/README.md

 Tag or message Hawkbar#4578 in the Outer Wilds Modding Discord with bug reports or questions!

+- You can sometimes fall through the floor after entering certain singularities.
 - Some sound effects are very loud.
 Turn down your headphones or speakers before playing.
 - Load times can be extremely slow.